remeh/go-webserver/README.md

   * **Assets support** : the directory assets is directly rendered without evaluation.

 ## Roadmap
-  * **Use regexp only when needed** : route without parameters could be faster if no regexp were use for them.
+  * **Use regexp only when needed** : route without parameters could be faster if no regexp were used for them.

 ## How-to